Daimler warns US-China trade war will hit its profits

-German automaker Daimler has cut its profit forecast, blaming the emerging trade war between the United States and China.
+German automaker Daimler says its profits will fall this year, blaming the emerging trade war between the United States and China.

-Daimler (DDAIF), the parent company of Mercedes-Benz, said in a statement late Wednesday that "the decisive factor" for the change in its outlook was the expectation that China will raise tariffs on vehicles imported from the United States.
+Daimler (DDAIF), the parent company of Mercedes-Benz, said in a statement late Wednesday that "the decisive factor" for cutting its profit forecast was the expectation that China will raise tariffs on vehicles imported from the United States.

-Beijing has said cars are among the $50 billion worth of US products on which it will impose new tariffs of 25%.
+Beijing said last week that cars are among the $50 billion worth of US products on which it will impose new tariffs of 25%.
 The measures are in retaliation for the Trump administration's tariffs on a similar amount of Chinese goods.
 The first waves of tariffs by both sides are expected to take effect on July 6.

+Daimler is the first major global company to warn of a direct hit to its profits from the escalation in the trade conflict.

-Daimler said the Chinese tariffs will result in "fewer than expected SUV sales and higher than expected costs," which won't be completely passed on to customers.
+The automaker said the Chinese tariffs will result in "fewer than expected SUV sales and higher than expected costs," which won't be completely passed on to customers.

 Related: China's economy shows signs of slowing.
 A trade war won't help